PennLINC/CuBIDS/README.rst

 Step 1: Ensure the data is valid BIDS
 -------------------------------------

-The BOnD class has a call to a containerized version of the BIDS Validator.
+The CuBIDS class has a call to a containerized version of the BIDS Validator.
 The output of the BIDS validator is collected and converted to a convenient Python object.